 Follow the Fisk Mill Cove Trail Northwest out of the parking lot about 500 yards as it stays above and parallels the beach.
 Using a staircase whose days are SEVERELY numbered, you will gain access to the beach and will be in full view of the Shipwreck Wall, which is down the beach to your left.
 Walk over to Shipwreck Wall using the large rocks once you get close.
 Water height or bouldering ability will get you over the last few rocks out to the right edge of the Shipwreck wall, and the Treasure Chest is just around the corner.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Treasure Chest:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Treasure Chest: